Local AZ Beef

 Thank you for supporting Arizona ranchers, buying beef directly from the rancher, and supporting the local economy!

-In response to high demand, Cattle Growers' has compiled a comprehensive list of ranchers who engage in direct sales to consumers.
-The beef offered by these ranchers is raised on their own family ranches and processed at small-scale facilities that have obtained proper certification and undergo regular inspections to ensure compliance with retail sales regulations.
-We strongly encourage consumers to consider purchasing beef from these ranchers!
+In response to growing interest from consumers who want to know where their beef comes from, the Arizona Cattle Growers’ Association has compiled a list of ranchers who offer direct-to-consumer beef sales.
+The beef provided by these ranchers is raised on their own family ranches and processed at small-scale facilities that are properly certified and regularly inspected to ensure they meet all retail food safety standards.

 Click to find Ranchers near you